Ali-Mikael/Pen-testing/h3-EternalHomework.md

 <img width="1134" height="275" alt="2026-04-08-17:17:02" src="https://github.com/user-attachments/assets/d6272453-4348-45f5-8f07-b0c92c5ea6c8" />

-There's a lot of functionality in the meterpeter shell, but we can drop into a system shell and exit it anytime we want:
+There's a lot of functionality in the meterpeter shell, but we can also drop into a system shell and exit it anytime we want:

 <img width="748" height="187" alt="2026-04-08-17:21:38" src="https://github.com/user-attachments/assets/e7012f83-84b6-4920-b965-61b395482870" />